Skip to content

 South and West ADHD referrals – Hertfordshire Community NHS Trust - CAMHS Step 2.

-If your child is already waiting for an assessment, or you have completed a private assessment
+If your child is already waiting for an assessment, or if they have received a private diagnosis or a diagnosis through 'right to choose'

 If your child is already waiting for an assessment